ULHPC/tutorials/deep_learning/huggingface/README.md

 Conclusion:
 * More GPUs decrease the number of computing time.
+* The loss changes when we use a different number of GPUs because the order of images isn't the same based on the number of GPUs during training.
 * We fixed arbitrary values, more in-depth analysis is required for maximizing convergence speed: learning rate scheduling, batch size, model size.